-Table 11-1 Farameters for creating a SQL inspection rate Parameter Description Rule Name Name of a SQL inspection rule System Rules Select an inspection rule.
+Parameter Description Rule Name Name of a SQL inspection rule System Rules Select an inspection rule.
 For details about the system inspection rules supported by DLI, see Creating a SQL Inspection Rule.
 Queues Select the queues the rules are bound to.
 Description Enter a rule description.
-Rule Action Actions that the current SQL inspection rule supports.
-SQL rules support the following types of actions: • Info: Record logs and provide a hint for handling the SQL request.
-If the rule has parameters, you need to configure the threshold.
-Block: Intercept the SQL request that meets the rule.
-If the rule has parameters, you need to configure the threshold.
-Circuit Breaker: Perform circuit breaking on the SQL request that meets the inspection rules.
-If the rule has parameters, you need to configure the threshold.
+Actions that the current SQL inspection rule supports.
+Rule Action SQL rules support the following types of actions: • Info: Record logs and provide a hint for handling the SQL request.
+If the rule has parameters, you need to configure the threshold. • Block: Intercept the SQL request that meets the rule.
+If the rule has parameters, you need to configure the

-Table 11-1 Parameters for creating a SQL inspection rule
+Table 13-1 Parameters for creating a SQL inspection rule